More than 500 Quebec households are without a home following Moving Day, housing group says | CBC News

 11 in Rimouski.

-FRAPRU says these numbers are likely much higher.
+FRAPRU says the numbers are likely even higher.
 Tenants who live in areas where there are no municipal support services are not counted, nor are those who have decided to manage on their own.

 Laflamme says availability of housing is just one part of the problem.
 Rising rents are another obstacle, as witnessed in Montreal.